Garrett Raboin

-Garrett Raboin is the head coach of Augustana University men's ice hockey team in Sioux Falls, South Dakota.
+Garrett Raboin (born March 27, 1985) is the head coach of Augustana University men's ice hockey team in Sioux Falls, South Dakota.
 He is a retired American professional ice hockey player who most recently played in the Norwegian GET-ligaen for Lørenskog IK in Lørenskog, an eastern suburb of Oslo.
 Prior to joining the Lørenskog team in the fall of 2011, he played in Turku, Finland for TPS of the SM-liiga.